 Christianity, Morality, Ethics and Economics

-The Institute for Faith, Work, and Economics Really good resource.
-Confluence of economics, Christianity, and business.
-Very interested in the moral case for markets and business.
-Pro-market.
+The Institute for Faith, Work, and Economics Explores the confluence of economics, Christianity, and business with a focus on the moral case for free markets.

 Acton Institute Catholic, general Christian perspective on economic policy.
 Limited-government, pro-market.